 Introduction and Context

 Americans relish consumer choice!
 However, sometimes we aren’t even aware of our options.
-This point certainly applies to energy, where most of us still rely on large utilities to provide service.
-Historically, these groups have existed as regulated monopolies.
+This point certainly applies to energy, where most of us still rely on large electric companies to provide service.
+Historically, these utilities have existed as regulated monopolies.
 As such, to ensure certain consumer protections, rates and tariffs receive approval from a public oversight commission.
 However, despite this nod, choices offered by utilities aren’t always obvious.
+And you might have options to save money by changing your energy rate plan.

 As a result, we tend to stick with the same rate structure over time.
 Perhaps it is the plan to which we defaulted when we first took over service.
 Or maybe we looked at choices once in the past, but never again revisited the issue.
 Either way, we likely are unaware of new tariffs from the utility or changing habits on our part that point to potential benefits from a different rate plan.